red-hat-storage/rhcephcompose/README.rst

 entirely different trees in the filesystem.
 In Debian, a repository can mix several distribution versions together.

-Chacra has an API for ``distro_version``.
-Since we combine both Trusty and Xenial for some packages, this introduces complexity.
-So I store all binaries in "distro_version" of "all", and then use the XML and builds to determine what should be tagged with what.

-In a Brew world, we would be able to tag one build with multiple -candidate tags, but in Chacra there is only a one-to-one relationship between builds and distro_versions.
-So with Brew, we'd be able to tag "ceph-deploy-1.2.3" as both "ceph-1.3-trusty-candidate" and "ceph-1.3-xenial-candidate", but in Chacra I can't easily do that for individual builds.
+Using Koji, we can tag one build with multiple -candidate tags.
+In other words, we can tag "ceph-ansible-3.2.0-2redhat1" as both "ceph-3.2-xenial-candidate" and "ceph-3.2-bionic-candidate".

 In dist-git for Ubuntu, I store the branches as "-ubuntu" in order to combine the codebase for "-trusty" and "-xenial".
 The reason for this is that I always ended up keeping "ceph-1.2-rhel-6" and "ceph-1.2-rhel-7" identical, and it was a pain to do that manually.
-As described above, I also keep all the builds "combined" within Chacra.

 Caching
 -------